CharlesWWang/dynamic-stock-price-models/README.md

-# dynamic-stock-price-models
+# Dynamic stock price models

-Dynamic models of stock prices based on technical trading rules.
+An __ongoing__ implementation of dynamic models of stock prices based on technical trading rules.

+A description of the models can be found in a [paper](https://arxiv.org/abs/1401.1888) published by [Li-Xin Wang](https://arxiv.org/find/q-fin/1/au:+Wang_L/0/1/0/all/0/1).
+The paper also presents results of various simulations conducted using these models.
+For now, **the goal of this implementation is to reproduce the results obtained by Li-Xin Wang** for further study.

+# Concept